sbleos/sbleos.github.io/README.md

 ##### [React Helmet](https://github.com/nfl/react-helmet)

 Create React APP, the method used to create this project, uses CSR.
 The limitations of this is that the client retrieves an empty `index.html` page and then JavaScript from the host, and is required to compile everything on the client computer.
 This is slower because it makes multiple requests and takes time to build the web page.
 Time is a valuable resource that web crawlers do not have.
 Due to the structure of CSR, Create React APP does not function too well for SEO (this can be simply thought as "getting to the front page on search engines").
-We can use React Helmet to add meta data to the document head, which greatly improves SEO.
+We can use React Helmet to add meta data to the document head, which greatly improves SEO. *Note: the "keywords" meta tag does not affect ranking in modern search engines.
+It actually may negatively affect your SEO!
+Instead, focus on descriptive content and the "description" meta tag.*

 > :information_source: Fun fact: react-helmet was made by the NFL!)

 A way around the limitations of Create React APP is to use Server-Side Rendering, which does all the work on the server and sends the compiled HTML file (servers cost money), or to prerender the application with a package from npm or alternatives to Create React APP, such as Gatsby.js.